 With master branding, the MIT brand is the brand of your organization.
 The success of your organization immediately accrues to both your organization and to MIT, and the power of the MIT brand is leveraged to advance your organization.
 There are no other graphic identifiers, and your name is presented in straightforward typography, separated from the MIT logo with a vertical rule and a defined amount of space.

 Creating a logo

-- If you choose this branding option, Communication Production Services will create your logo at no charge and provide you with the appropriate files for print, web, and social media.
+- If you choose this branding option, Communications Initiatives will create your logo at no charge and provide you with the appropriate files for print, web, and social media.
 Contact us to get started.
 Please note: This logo must be created by Communications Initiatives to ensure that it's built correctly; do not attempt it on your own.

 - With this option, the only type family that may be used is Apex New.

 - Master branding may only be used for your department or organization’s name; it cannot be used for a publication, event, service, or resource.

 On the web

 - With this branding option on your website, the MIT logo must link to the MIT home page, http://web.mit.edu, and your organization’s name must link to your home page.
 A separate rollover style on each element reinforces the distinction.